klimeryk/recalendar/README.md

 ```

 See the [`config.php`](https://github.com/klimeryk/recalendar/blob/main/config.php) file for the full list of available options and their descriptions.
 You can modify the options there as well, but it's recommended to use the `local.config.php` instead as then you can easily update the source code in the future and retain your configuration changes.

+There's also an [example generated PDF](https://github.com/klimeryk/recalendar/raw/main/example/ReCalendar.pdf) you can check out quickly and the [`local.config.php`](https://github.com/klimeryk/recalendar/blob/main/example/local.config.php) that generated it as an inspiration.

 ## Advanced configuration example